-The simulation assumed a wavespeed of 1,230 m/s (4,035 ft/s), a Darcy friction factor of 0.031 and used 12 computing sections.
-The valve was modeled as a linear decrease in flow over 25 ms. The maximum vapor size was predicted to be 1.6 cm^3 (0.27% of the computing volume).
+The simulation assumed a wave speed of 1230 m/s (4035 ft/s), a Darcy friction factor of 0.031 and used 12 computing sections.
+The valve was modeled as a linear decrease in flow over 25 ms. The maximum vapor size was predicted to be $1.6 \text{ cm}^3$ (0.27% of the computing volume).

-Practical Vapor Collapse Advice for Engineers
+Practical Vapor Collapse Advice for Engineers.
 Check the results to determine if the negative pressure from Eq.
-3 subtracted from the steady-state operating pressure drops below the vapor pressure.
+(3) subtracted from the steady-state operating pressure drops below the vapor pressure (i.e., 2 kPa, 0.3 psia, for water at room temperature).
 This occurs either downstream of a valve immediately after closure or upstream of the valve after the wave reflection and the negative wave arrives.
 If so, then Eq.
-3 may not yield a worst case, conservative, maximum pressure.
+(3) may not yield a worst case, conservative, maximum pressure.
 A more detailed numerical simulation should be considered.
-Fig. 2 helps understand this statement.
-In Fig. 2 at left, the sum of the operating pressure and the negative Joukowsky Eq.
-3 is above the vapor pressure and cavitation is not possible.
+Figure 2 helps to understand this statement.
+In Fig. 2 at left, the sum of the operating pressure and cavitation is not possible.
 In Fig. 2 at right, the sum of the operating pressure and the negative Joukowsky Eq.
-3 is below the vapor pressure and cavitation is then possible.
+(3) is below the vapor pressure and cavitation is then possible.